AllTrails

-AllTrails is a fitness and travel mobile app used in outdoor recreational activities.
-This app is commonly used for outdoor activities such as hiking, mountain biking, climbing and snow sports.
+AllTrails is a fitness and travel mobile app used in various outdoor recreational activities, such as hiking and mountain biking.
 The service allows users to access a database of trail maps, which includes crowdsourced reviews and images.
 Depending on a user's subscription status, these resources can be used online and offline.

 Overview

 AllTrails operates on a freemium business model.
 It is accessible through a mobile app or a web browser for computers.
 Users can access the app's advanced features via a subscription service called AllTrails+.

 Registration is required on AllTrails.
-Users can register via Apple, Facebook, Google or by manually entering their name, email and password.
+Users can register via Apple, Facebook, or Google or by manually entering their name, email and password.

 Once a user has registered, they will be able to search and explore trails, as well as read reviews for those trails left by other users.
 Upon arriving at a trail, a user will be able to see information about the trail, track their activity, or even add new trails to the service.
 Additional features are available but require users to purchase a subscription in order to access them.